 Most diabetes glucose meters provide results in less than a minute.
 Others do it in less than 5 seconds.
 We are fine as long as the glucometer gives accurate results even if it takes longer time to display them.

+The size of a glucometer is also very important particularly when you carry it around.
 Most new glucometers are fairly compact.
 It will be a wise thing to do if you make sure that the glucometer will fit where you want to keep it, such as your purse, pocket etc. You’ll have to give space for the test strip vial and the lancing device too.
 Accu-Chek provides a sturdy yet sleek pouch to carry all the glucometer accessories in one piece neat.

 This is an accessibility feature which enables even the visually impaired or blind diabetes patients to check their blood glucose levels without depending on others.
 Only few brands provides this feature and you should definitely consider this one if you are buying the glucometer for a visually impaired person.
 Check this costly glucometer from Prodigy which talks out the test result for you.
 Large LCD backlit displays are other features to be looked for in such patients.